DorianMood/researches/week-20/slides.md

 ### Modules:

-1. Encoder
+1. Encoder (FCN)
-2. Hyperior
+2. Hyperior (Desibed in annothe paper and really diiult to undestand)
-3. Decoder
+3. Decoder (FCN)